 It's a wonderful story.

 The movie, still in post-production, is built around this charitable act from a Muslim country to a Christian nation, separated by 4,000 miles.
 At the time the Ottoman Empire was experiencing enormous internal difficulty, but Sultan Khaleefah Abdul-Majid was determined to help the starving men and women of Ireland.
 A friendship between two different cultures was formed.
 In the movie, a Turkish sailor meets an Irish farm girl and she finds “herself torn by her emotions.”

-“Famine” is scheduled for release later this year and is written and directed by Omer Sarikaya, along with Tipperary-born screenwriter Norina Mackey.
+“Famine” was written and directed by Omer Sarikaya, along with Tipperary-born screenwriter Norina Mackey.